-- Servicing crew member shall not to exceed 175 GPM unassisted and 300 GPM assisted by no more than two A/C boost pumps when defueling aircraft with Kovatch R-11 and Oshkosh R-11 fuel servicing vehicles.
-Failure to follow this guidance may result in overfilling the vehicle's cargo tank. - During multiple source refueling, operators must continuously monitor refueling flow meters for correct indication of fuel flow.
+- Servicing crew member shall use no more than one aircraft transfer/booster pump, not to exceed 175 GPM when defueling aircraft with Kovatch R-11 and Oshkosh R-11 fuel servicing vehicles.
+Failure to follow this guidance may result in overfilling the vehicle's cargo tank. - Refueling operators shall ensure the Defuel Override Control Valve is in the OFF position and locked (Oshkosh R-11) and the Red Protective Cover is closed (1st and 2nd generation Kovatch R-11) prior to starting any fuel operations.
+Failure to do so could result in a fuel spill. - During multiple source refueling, operators must continuously monitor refueling flow meters for correct indication of fuel flow.
 If backflow is detected, immediately stop all refueling operations.
 In addition, if using 1st or 2nd generation Kovatch R-11s, operator must monitor the tank wet/dry sensor indicator lights on the main control panel.
 If the wet (RED) indicator light illuminates during operation, the operator will immediately stop refuel (releasing deadman). - When multiple refueling trucks are located on the same side or wing of an aircraft, the vehicles must be positioned at the aircraft prior to initiating any fuel flow and remain positioned and bonded until fuel flow is terminated on all trucks on that side of the aircraft.

-EAUTION S
+EAUTION §

-- During defueling with Condiesel (1981) R-9, Kovatch R-9, and Oshkosh R-11 fuel servicing vehicles, verify via precheck/pretest that the high level shutoff is operational.
+• During defueling with Condiesel (1981) R-9, Kovatch R-9, and Oshkosh R-11 fuel servicing vehicles, verify via precheck/pretest that the high level shutoff is operational.
 This is accomplished by using the Defuel High Level Pretest button on the main control panel.
-For Kovatch R-11 fuel servicing vehicles equipped with the electronically controlled high level shutoff system, observe the cargo tank sensor green light on the main control panel is illuminated prior to initiating the operation. - Refueling operator shall ensure nozzles equipped ball strainer valves are in the correct refuel/defuel position.
+For Kovatch R-11 fuel servicing vehicles equipped with the electronically controlled high level shutoff system, observe the cargo tank sensor green light on the main control panel is illuminated prior to initiating the operation.

+Refueling Operator shall ensure nozzles equipped ball strainer valves are in the correct refuel/defuel position.
 The ball valve strainer must be inspected and cleaned as required every time the ball valve position is switched from the refuel to defuel or defuel to refuel position.
-When required to switch the refuel/defuel status of fuel servicing equipment (to include set up for RTB operations), available 2F0X1 (or civilian equivalent) shall provide secondary visual verification for the proper placement and condition of the ball valve strainer prior to commencing the next operation.
-This strainer is the last line of protection for preventing solid contaminates from entering aircraft or the refueling vehicle components.
-If the strainer is not inspected and cleaned if required, damage to aircraft fuel systems/refueling vehicle components and fuel spill may occur.
-Failure to comply could result in damage to, or destruction of, equipment or loss of mission effectiveness.
+This strainer is the last line of protection for preventing solid contaminates from entering AC or the refueling vehicle components.
+If the strainer is not inspected and cleaned if required, damage to AC fuel systems/refueling vehicle components and fuel spills may occur.